 Looking for modern farmhouse ideas?
 Take a tour of this modern farmhouse with all of these farmhouse decor ideas.
 The inspiration starts with this ceiling.

+Welcome to part 2 of the most amazing modern farmhouse tour.
 When we left off at the end of the post the house was photographing itself and I was no longer speechless.

 A typical Monday.